freeCodeCamp/freeCodeCamp/guide/english/react/state-vs-props/index.md

 * State is something that a component owns.
 It belongs to that particular component where it is defined.
 For example, A person's age is a state of that person.
 * State is mutable.
-But it can be changed by only by the component itself, meaning it is private.
+But it can only be changed by the component itself, meaning it is private.
 As I only can change my age, no one else can.
 * You can change the state by using `this.setState()`

 See the below example to get an idea of state: